julianlk522/FITM/README.md

     -Fuzzysort?
 -Properly backup DB
 -Rethink CalculateGlobalCategories algo
-    -currently makes it difficult, unless submitting first tag or soon after first, to affect global cats -might allow many user-submitted tags to flood global tag ... but probably not since would require different cats from many users
-        -(could also always just limit to top, idk, 10 cats) -Favorite tmaps
+-Favorite tmaps
     -add favorites col to users table
     -'Add to Favorites' button on other user's tmap